You Earned a Ticket!

 Roughly 10% of California's K-12 students attend a charter school.

-From the establishment of the first charter schools in California in the early 1990s, enrollment grew steadily, exceeding 10% of all K-12 students in the state by 2018.
-In the past decade, public charter enrollment has doubled while enrollment in private schools and traditional public schools has declined.
+From the establishment of the first charter schools in California in the early 1990s, enrollment grew steadily, exceeding 11% of all K-12 students in the state by 2023.
+In the past decade and a half, public charter enrollment has doubled while enrollment in private schools and traditional public schools has declined.
 In the pandemic, enrollment in all schools declined.

 Funding for public education in California is based on attendance, as discussed in depth in Ed100 Chapter 8.
 Money follows students.
 If a student attends a traditional public district school, the funding follows the student to that school's district.
 School districts are expected to follow suit, allocating resources to schools based on the needs of the students in attendance.
 If the student attends a public charter school, the funding follows, too.